-9.2.2 Evaluation of Tenure Track and Tenured Unit Members for Promotion
+9.2.3 Evaluation of Tenure Track and Tenured Unit Members for Promotion a.
+Evaluation Process

-A. Evaluation Process

-Evaluation of tenure track and tenured unit member shall be in accordance with the procedures for evaluation provided in Article 9.2.5.
-After considering the recommendations of the peer unit member review committees, appropriate administrators, and other relevant sources, the chancellor may promote qualified unit members for whom promotion would be consistent with institutional need, mission, and resources.
+Tenure track and tenured unit members shall be evaluated for promotion according to the procedures provided in this Article.
+After considering the recommendations of the peer unit member review committees, appropriate administrators, and other relevant sources, the chancellor may promote qualified unit members when promotion would be consistent with institutional need, mission, and resources.